 Whether it’s the sound of a neighbor’s chatter, the tracks on a train ride, or the need to focus on a plane, noise-cancellation is an important comfort function for traveling.
 Most modern headphones are equipped with passive or active noise-cancelling technology, or both.
 While many models are successful at eliminating ambient background noise—low frequency noises such as the roar of an airplane engine or gusty winds—the majority aren’t engineered to block most environmental disturbances.

 Passive noise-cancelling headphones are technically noise-isolating and do not use any electronic sound reduction technology.
 Active noise-cancelling headphones contain the same attributes as its passive counterpart, while adding microphones and complex processing into the equation to achieve superior clarity.
-Phiaton has innovatively designed models such as the BT 150 NC and BT 330 NC that allow for as much a 95% noise reduction.
-Closed-back sealed headphones, like the BT 330 NC, sit on the ears to help block out external noises while an in-ear design forms an acoustic seal within the ear itself.
-We recommend looking over our full breakdown [link back to How Do Noise-Cancelling Headphones Work?
-Article] to see how these noise-canceling technologies work.
+Phiaton has innovatively designed models such as the BT 150 NC and 900 Legacy that allow for as much a 95% noise reduction.
+Closed-back sealed headphones, like the 900 Legacy, sit over the ears to help block out external noises while an in-ear design forms an acoustic seal within the ear itself.
+We recommend looking over our full breakdown [How Do Noise-Cancelling Headphones Work] to see how these noise-canceling technologies work.

 Design: Carry-On Friendly & Comfort Functionalities